ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 ### Answer the following questions about sessions and cookies:

-15. Which response header sends a cookie to the client?
+15. **Which response header sends a cookie to the client?**

     ```HTTP
     HTTP/1.1 200 OK
     Content-type: text/html
     Set-Cookie: cart=Bob
     ```
+    * The HTTP header **Set-Cookie is a response header** and used to send cookies from the server to the client.

-16. Which request header will continue the client's session?
+16. **Which request header will continue the client's session?**

     ```HTTP
     GET /cart HTTP/1.1
     Host: www.example.org
     Cookie: cart=Bob
     ```
+    * The Cookie HTTP request header will continue the clients session.

+---

-### Example HTTP Requests and Responses
+## Example HTTP Requests and Responses

-Look through the following example HTTP request and response and answer the following questions:
+### Look through the following example HTTP request and response and answer the following questions:

-**HTTP Request**

 ```HTTP
 POST /login.php HTTP/1.1